 Shopping for a used Nissan Altima?
 Here are the most common problems with 2017 Nissan Altimas and how to avoid them.

 Symptoms of Ford Focus Transmission Problems

 The issues of transmission failure on the Ford Focus come from the dry clutch design that engages abruptly and does not allow the “slip” that produces smooth starts and shifts.
-This design leads to jerky applications in stop and go driving due to variations in throttle input and throttle position that lead to uneven application of the clutches.
-It also causes clutch wear due to partial engagement while creeping forwards, such as one would do in traffic.
+This design leads to jerky applications in stop-and-go driving due to variations in throttle input and throttle position, leading to uneven application of the clutches.
+It also causes clutch wear due to partial engagement while creeping forward, as one would do in traffic.

 Owners also reported rough shifting in between gears while underway and that the transmission will spontaneously go into Neutral, therefore stopping all motion for affected vehicles.
-As you can imagine, this is extremely troubling for owners who are not expecting the vehicle to completely quit.
+As you can imagine, this is highly troubling for owners who are not expecting the car to quit altogether.